Miami Beach curfew aims to shut down Spring Break partying

 “We have to realize that we are definitely fighting an undertone of racism,” DeAnne Connolly Graham, a member of Miami Beach’s Black Affairs Advisory Committee, told the Miami Herald.

-But Miami Beach Mayor Dan Gelber rejected the claim that anyone was targeted for their race.
+But Miami Beach Mayor Dan Gelber rejected the claim that anyone has been targeted for their race.

 “When hundreds of people are running through the streets panicked, you realize that’s not something that a police force can control,” he said during the commission meeting Sunday.